 For example, if a clothing store can separate customers based on gender and age, it will be in a better position to reach them with details of relevant products and offers.
 As more is learnt, the targeting can become more specific; information on baby clothing promotions could be sent to new parents, for instance.

 It’s clear that data will come in handy, but the information you use must be collected in the right way – it isn’t as simple as paying for a list of mobile numbers.
 Instead, you need to populate your contact list with people who have already shown an interest in your business or the products you sell.
 They should have also opted in to receive messages from you.

 There are plenty of ways to build your list up, though.
 First, don’t rule out just asking at the point of sale; just be sure to explain the benefits of signing up.
 Giveaways and special promotions which require consumers to register their details are also effective, especially when convenient short codes are implemented.

-When the right approach is taken, SMS can be hugely beneficial for any business.
+When the right approach is taken, business SMS for retail can be hugely successful.
 The way in which you use this wide-reaching technology will depend on a number of factors – namely your industry, audience and budget – but get it right and the potential is huge.